Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 	<tr>
 		<td>featureAttributes</td>
 		<td>FeatureData::GeometryAttribute[0..*]</td>
-		<td>dDeclaration of the attributes per feature in the geometry, such as feature ID or face range</td>
+		<td>Declaration of the attributes per feature in the geometry, such as feature ID or face range</td>
 	</tr>
 </table>